sunfounder/arduino_starter_kit/docs/source/2_first_circuit.rst

     :align: center

 Ever wonder why the essential electronic tool in your hand shares a name with the kitchen board used for slicing bread?
-It’s quite a story!
+It's quite a story!
 Back in the days before the 1970s, electronics were assembled on literal wooden boards, sometimes repurposed kitchen breadboards, by nailing or gluing components onto them and making connections with wires.

 .. image:: img/2_breadboard_circuit.jpg
     :width: 500